UNIT-Electronics-MX/unit_touchdot_s3/software/documentation/README.md

 ## Introduction

-Unit TouchDot S3 is a compact development board powered by the versatile ESP32-S3 mini chip, Leveraging the ESP32-S3 chip, the Touchdot S3 is a versatile development board crafted for creative wearables, IoT implementations, and smart devices.
-Inspired by the Lilypad aesthetic but delivering modern functionality, it marries a compact form factor with robust connectivity and power management features for seamless prototyping.
+The Unit Touchdot S3 is a compact and powerful development board based on the ESP32-S3 Mini, tailored for applications in wearable electronics, IoT devices, educational platforms, and smart automation.
+Inspired by the Lilypad design philosophy, it offers a low-profile, sewable form factor ideal for integration into textiles and compact enclosures, while delivering advanced wireless and processing capabilities.

+Equipped with 2.4 GHz Wi-Fi and Bluetooth 5.0, the Touchdot S3 enables seamless communication with mobile devices, web services, and wireless sensor networks.
+Its modern interface includes a USB-C connector for programming and power delivery, onboard LiPo battery charging, and a standard QWIIC I²C port for rapid peripheral integration.

+Designed for rapid prototyping and creative development, the Touchdot S3 bridges the gap between wearable design and embedded computing, offering a robust platform for students, makers, and engineers alike.

 ## Functional Description

-- Integrated ESP32-S3 module with Wi-Fi and Bluetooth 5.0
+- Integrated ESP32-S3 module with 2.4 GHz Wi-Fi and Bluetooth 5.0
-- USB-C for power and programming
+- USB-C connector for power and programming
 - 3.3V power rail compatible with low-voltage peripherals
-- Built-in QWIIC connector for rapid sensor integration
+- Built-in QWIIC connector for easy I²C module integration
+- Micro SD card slot using SPI interface
+- Onboard NeoPixel (WS2812) RGB LED

 ## Electrical Characteristics & Signal Overview